magomimmo/modern-cljs/doc/tutorial-06.md

 ## Introduction

-Last tutorial ended with a not so nice issue.
+Our last tutorial ended with a not so nice issue.
 Just to recap we did as
 follows:

 * created the `login.html` page and the corresponding `login.cljs`